 In accordance with Indian and Sri Lankan laws, we provide for gratuity pursuant to a defined benefit retirement plan covering all our employees in India and Sri Lanka.
 Our gratuity plan provides for a lump sum payment to eligible employees on retirement death, incapacitation or on termination of employment in an amount based on the employee's salary and length of service with us (subject to a maximum of approximately \$8,000 per employee in India).
 In India, we provide the gratuity benefit of two Indian subsidiaries through actuarially determined contributions pursuant to a non-participating annuity contract administered and managed by the Life Insurance Corporation of India, or LIC, and AVIVA Life Insurance Company Pvt.
-Ltd., or AVIVA.
-Under this plan, the obligation to pay gratuity remains with us although LIC and AVIVA administer the plan.
-We contributed an aggregate of \$0.1 million, \$0.2 million and \$0.1 million in fiscal 2007, fiscal 2006 and fiscal 2005, respectively, to LIC and AVIVA.
-Our Sri Lanka subsidiaries and one Indian subsidiary have unfunded gratuity obligations.
+Ltd., or AVIVA Life Insurance.
+Under this plan, the obligation to pay gratuity remains with us although LIC and AVIVA Life Insurance administer the plan.
+We contributed an aggregate of \$0.1 million, \$0.1 million and \$0.2 million in fiscal 2008, 2007 and 2006, respectively, to LIC and AVIVA Life Insurance.
+Our Sri Lanka subsidiary and five of our Indian subsidiaries have unfunded gratuity obligations.